openstack-archive/anvil/HACKING.md

 ## Documenation

-Documenation should all be written in [markdown] (instead of mixing different formats)
+Documenation should all be written in [markdown].
+Although github does support other formats it seems better just to stabilize on one.

 [CLI Auth]: http://wiki.openstack.org/CLIAuth
 [pep8]: http://www.python.org/dev/peps/pep-0008/